If That's The Way That It Is by 2016 cover artist Vincent Sammy

 Cinema releases reviewed include Gods of Egypt, X-Men: Apocalypse, Captain America: Civil War, Alice Through the Looking Glass, Warcraft: The Beginning, Angry Birds, Ratchet & Clank, Independence Day: Resurgence, Teenage Mutant Ninja Turtles: Out of the Shadows, When Marnie Was There, Tale of Tales

 DVDs and Blu-rays reviewed include The 5th Wave, The Call Up, Enemy Mine

 How To Buy Interzone:

-Interzone is available in good shops in the UK, USA and many other countries around the world.
-If your local shop (in any country) doesn't stock the magazine they should be able to easily order it in for you so please don't hesitate to ask them.
-You can also buy the magazine from a variety of online retailers, or a version for e-readers from places like Smashwords and Amazon.
+Interzone is available in good shops in the UK and many other countries around the world, including the USA where it is stocked by Barnes & Noble, Books-A-Million and others.
+If your local store (in any country) doesn't stock the magazine they should be able to order it for you so please don't hesitate to ask them.
+You can also buy the magazine from a variety of online retailers, or a version for e-readers from places like Weightless Books, Amazon, Apple, Smashwords, etc.

-The best thing though – for you and for us – is to follow any of the Shop/Buy Now/Subscribe links on this page and take out a subscription direct with us.
-You'll receive issues much cheaper and faster that way, and the magazine will receive a much higher percentage of the revenue.
+The best thing though is to follow any of the Shop/Buy Now/Subscribe links on this website and buy this new issue, or better still take out a subscription, direct with us.
+You'll receive issues much cheaper and much quicker, and the magazine will receive a much higher percentage of the revenue.